josemariasosa/music-theory/README.md

 The following are not scales.
 Are small blocks of information which can be played in any order.
 I recommend you to create your own scales following any series of grades that you like.

-Using the I iii V vii° grades of each chord.
+Using the 1, 3, 5 and 7 grades of each chord.
 Don't you love diminished chords?

 ```text
 C major scale